fygar256/general-assembler-axx/README.md

 .vliw::128::41::00::5
 ```

-This will allow you to handle a VLIW processor with 128 packing bits, 41 bits per instruction, 0x00 NOP code, and 5 template bits (Itanium example).
+This will allow you to handle a VLIW processor with 128 bits of packing, 41 bits per instruction, 0x00 NOP code, and 5 template bits (Itanium example).
 For example, on Itanium, there are three 41-bit instructions, a set of instructions with a length of 41*3=123 (bits) plus a template bit at the end.

 Specifically,